cleder/fastkml/docs/quickstart.rst

 Quickstart
 ==========
 This quickstart guide will show you how to create a simple KML file from scratch and how to read a KML file from a string.
+The example demonstrates organizing geographic data using nested folders and placemarks - common structures used to group and display locations in Google Earth and other KML viewers.

 Build a KML from Scratch
 ------------------------